-Kamala Harris’s Shadow Campaign for Vice President
+Kamala Harris’s Very Open Secret

 Robinson, of Color of Change, said he’s been encouraged by what he’s seen from Harris so far.
 And he understands that she has spent her life pushing against attacks that come when you’re the first woman, or woman of color, to do something.
 Harris was the first woman and the first person of color to be district attorney of San Francisco; the first woman and the first person of color to be attorney general of California; the first woman of color to be a senator from California (and only the second ever in the country); and the first woman of color to be a major presidential contender.

 “Attacks can be gendered, and can be racialized.
-And there’s ways we cannot give people the full advantage of their expertise” Robinson said.
+And there’s ways we cannot give people the full advantage of their expertise,” Robinson said.
 He added that he thought it was important to consider how much circumstances and politics have changed since the beginning of her career.
 “There was a time when Kamala Harris was a DA when she was probably considered a progressive DA,” he said.
 “But she was a DA, and she chose to be a prosecutor.”

 Robinson added, “The moment and the time we’re in is continuing to push her.”